UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 | [mdeberta-v3-base](https://huggingface.co/microsoft/mdeberta-v3-base) |  multilingual | base | 72-76% | 77-80% | 1 | 8 |

-The results show in particular that:
+The results show that:

-* Scaling improves the performance on this task slowly, e.g., compare the results for `xlm-roberta-base`, `-large`, `-xl`, and `-xxl`.
-Please note that `deberta-v2-xlarge` and `deberta-v2-xxlarge` are a way smaller compared to similar named `xlm-roberta` models.
-One can see this difference on the GPU requirements.
+* **Scaling improves the performance on this task slowly**, e.g., compare the results for `xlm-roberta-base`, `-large`, `-xl`, and `-xxl`.
+Note that `deberta-v2-xlarge` and `deberta-v2-xxlarge` are a way smaller compared to similarly named `xlm-roberta` models.
+This difference is evident in the GPU requirements.
-* Monolingual English models perform better than multilingual models, e.g., compare `roberta-base` vs. `xlm-roberta-base`, or `deberta-v3-base` vs. `mdeberta-v-3-base`.
-However, the multilingual models are sometimes the only choice for other languages you have.
-Disappointing is that multilingual very large `xlm-roberta-xxl` model achieves very similar results compared to the much smaller English model `roberta-large`.
-Nonetheless, we do not rule out that a better hyperparameter search may increase the performance gap here.
+* **Monolingual English models generally outperform multilingual models**, e.g., compare `roberta-base` vs. `xlm-roberta-base`, or `deberta-v3-base` vs. `mdeberta-v-3-base`.
+However, multilingual models are sometimes the only choice for other languages.
+It is disappointing that multilingual very large `xlm-roberta-xxl` model achieves results similar to the much smaller English model `roberta-large`.
+Nonetheless, a better hyperparameter search might improve the performance gap.
-* `deberta-v3-large` model performs slightly better than equally sized `roberta-large` on this dataset.
-In general, [Deberta models are known to outperform RoBERTa models](https://github.com/microsoft/DeBERTa?tab=readme-ov-file#fine-tuning-on-nlu-tasks) by 2-3 points of macro F1 score.
-A more recent ensemble approach of 3 `deberta-v3-large`-based models by [Yang and Li (2021)](https://arxiv.org/pdf/2110.08604) named *LSA<sub>E</sub>-X-DeBERTa* achieves macro F1 scores over 84% and accuracy over 86% on the same dataset.
-Provided [PyABSA](https://github.com/yangheng95/PyABSA) package is worth looking at.
+* **The `deberta-v3-large` model performs slightly better than equally sized `roberta-large` on this dataset**.
+In general, [Deberta models are known to outperform RoBERTa models](https://github.com/microsoft/DeBERTa?tab=readme-ov-file#fine-tuning-on-nlu-tasks) by 2-3 percent points of macro F1 score.
+A more recent ensemble approach of three `deberta-v3-large`-based models by [Yang and Li (2021)](https://arxiv.org/pdf/2110.08604), named *LSA<sub>E</sub>-X-DeBERTa*, achieves macro F1 scores over 84% and accuracy over 86% on the same dataset.
+Provided [PyABSA](https://github.com/yangheng95/PyABSA) package is worth exploring.

 ### Using the Fine-tuned Model

-In contrast to the training procedure, we cannot use the [Evaluator](https://huggingface.co/docs/evaluate/package_reference/evaluator_classes#evaluator) class from the HuggingFace's `transformers` framework in a similar way we used the Trainer class.
-The Trainer class handled the FSDP appoach for model distribution over multiple GPUs.
-For evauation, this need to be implemented with the functionality of `accelerate` framework manually.
+In contrast to the training procedure, the [Evaluator](https://huggingface.co/docs/evaluate/package_reference/evaluator_classes#evaluator) class from the HuggingFace's `transformers` framework cannot be used in the same way we used the Trainer class.
+The Trainer class handled the FSDP appoach for model distribution over multiple GPUs automatically.
+For evaluation, this needs to be implemented manually using the functionality of `accelerate` framework.
 Therefore, we create a script `use_absa.py` that we will run later with the `accelerate` tool.

 ```
 accelerate launch --config_file accelerate.cfg use_absa.py
 ```

-Within the script we first load and prepare our fine-tuned model using the `Accelerator` object.
+In the script, we first load and prepare our fine-tuned model using the `Accelerator` object.

 ```python
 from accelerate import Accelerator